-Caption: This is an image of Mercury's tail obtained from combining a full day of data from a camera aboard the STEREO-A spacecraft.
+Mercury's Tail (image) Boston University Medical Center Caption This is an image of Mercury's tail obtained from combining a full day of data from a camera aboard the STEREO-A spacecraft.
 The reflected sunlight off the planet's surface results in a type of over-exposure that causes Mercury to appear much larger than its actual size.
 The tail-like structure extending anti-sunward from the planet is visible over several days and spans an angular size exceeding that of a full Moon in the night sky.
 Credit NASA/STEREO Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.